Crossings Christian School: Construction

 In 2005, Crossings Lower School opened at 14400 N. Portland Ave., their current location.

 In 2007, Crossings Lower School added eight classrooms to the lower school.

 In 2010, Crossings Upper School opened across from the lower school, and a gymnasium and event lobby were added to the lower school.

 By the start of the second semester in the 2014–15 school year, all middle school faculty and students were moved from the upper school to the newly built middle school to accommodate its growing size.

-Basketball Season 2020-2021

-The Crossings Basketball team for 2020-2021 consisted of: Cooper Gudell, Miles Brown, Drew Middindorf, Brody Gibbs, Drew Wood, Reid Lovelace, Jackson Ledlow, Sam Taylor, Matthew Hooper, Jonah Kelly, Evan Crotts, Luke Olson, Luke Brown, Mack Gudell.
-With head coach being Shawn Schenk, and assistant coaches, Dillion Coplin and Brandon Parker.
-Managed by Zak Sala, Cooper Mulunax, Rob Manchester, and Will Maschmeier.
-The team ended their phenomenal season with a 26-2 record.
-Losing only to Heritage Hall and CHA.
-They went on to win the schools first regionals, area and state championships.
-Along with two players, Reid and Cooper hitting a career 1000 points during the season.
-In addition the state finals game was also Coach Schenk’s 300th win.
-They beat the Beggs Demons in the state final, 51-49.